spresse1/pressers.name/content/blog/lenovo-300e-pt3-acpi-investigation.md

 * Reads a byte, and
 * Returns that

-To me this implies a specific structure, though I don;t currently have the edidence to back it up as solid conclusions.
+To me this implies a specific structure, though I don't currently have the edidence to back it up as solid conclusions.
 It implies to me that there's some table kept in memory (probably the one at `0xCE568018`) that points to where other things are loaded in memory. `M128` is the entry in that for the one that includes the laptop/slate indicator.
 And then at an offset of `0x7A` from the beginning of that table, there's a byte (or a bit) indicating status.

 But again, no evidence os this specific configuration.
 If we wanted to, we could go digging through system memory and prove (or disprove) this theory.
 However, if the bit is actually just an indicator that the hardware is present, we might never see it change.